simeononsecurity/simeononsecurity.ch/content/articles/fedramp-explained-government-cloud-security/index.en.md

 **What is FedRAMP?: A Brief Overview and Explanation**

-In the world of cybersecurity, **FedRAMP** stands as a pivotal framework, ensuring the security of cloud products and services utilized by the U.S. government.
+In the world of cybersecurity, **FedRAMP** stands as a pivotal framework, ensuring the security of cloud products and services used by the U.S. government.
 This article provides an in-depth look at FedRAMP, shedding light on its significance, regulatory framework, and key concepts.

 ## Introduction